chirs2972/dmm-net-game-cg-Paser/README.md

-THIS DESIGN FOR PARTICULAR NET GAME , YOU need using chrome F12 tools(or similar funcion tools)to analysis structure of game Critical links in the code all be hieded , you need modify it before unsing it
+THIS WAS DESIGNED FOR PARTICULAR NET GAME ON DEMM, YOU need using chrome F12 tools(or similar funcion tools)to analysis structure of game
+Critical links in the code all be hieded , you need modify it before unsing it